locationtech/udig-platform/docs/user/en/tasks/Working with Features.rst

 #####################

 You can directly work with individual features using the **Feature Edit** tools.
-You can also update the attribute values in the :doc:`Table view` or if available for your dataset a Form.
+You can also update the attribute values in the :doc:`/reference/Table view` or if available for your dataset a Form.

 .. toctree::